lishichengyan/BPlusTree/README.md

 ## Limitations
 Currently the key only supports **string** type.
 ## License
-All the source code is distributed under the MIT license.
+All the source code is distributed under MIT license.